hotpipro/scripts/README.md

 <br>
 <br>

 HotPi Pro is set to run with the SIMCom SIM7600 module by default.
-Different modules may be used by modifying the vendor and product ID in following line within the script:
+Different modules may be used by modifying the vendor and product ID in the following line within the script prior to installation:

 <br>